-A location plan showing the site should
+What is the site area (in hectares)?
 Organisation or individual proposing site for designation.
-Who owns the site?

 Is the owner of the site aware of the potential designation?
 Do they support the designation?
-Sites may be designated as Local Green Spaces, even if there are objections from the site owners
+Sites may be designated as Local Green Spaces, even if there are objections from the site Owners